zoekitchel/shelf_habitat_distribution/README.md

     - data objects in rds, RData, or CSV format output by code
 - raw_data
     - this is where raw data is housed and pulled from
-    - includes raw LME, FAO, and bathymetry data  (ETOPO1 (current version used in analyses), ETOPO2 (earlier versions))
+    - includes raw LME, FAO, and bathymetry data  (ETOPO1 (current version used in analyses), ETOPO2 (earlier versions)); raw data can be downloaded from the source sites using links below, or from the following Zenodo repository: 10.5281/zenodo.6557756

 ###How to reproduce analyses